-How to Create a Browsable Copy for CD or USB Flash Drive of the Session Overview
+How to Create a Browsable Copy for CD, USB Flash Drive or your main Website of the ConfTool Agenda

 You can use ConfTool Pro to create the conference schedule.
-As result you get an overview page as a list or table view, with all the sessions of your conference (see three examples below).
-You can use this page as starting point to create your Web pages with the "official" conference schedule.
+You will be able to compile the agenda as a list or table view, with all the sessions of your conference (see three examples below).
+You can use this agenda as a starting point to create your Web pages and booklets with the "official" conference schedule.

-Below are some hints how to "export" these dynamic pages to a static format, which can still be browsed but also be saved and edited.
-You can also copy these exported pages to CD or USB flash drive or upload them on your main conference website after the event.
+Below are some hints how to "export" these dynamic pages to a static format, which can still be browsed but also saved and edited.
+You can also copy these exported pages to CD, to USB flash drive or upload them on your main conference website after the event.

-To create a browsable copy, a CD or a USB flash drive of your conference session overview, please first set the parameters of the session overview page:
+Before you create a browsable copy of your conference session overview, please set the parameters of the session overview pages in ConfTool:

-- You can set the accessibility of downloads (up to 3) for each contribution type separately.
+- Set the accessibility of downloads for each contribution type.
 Please go to:

 ... and for each contribution type enable or disable "Accessibility of File No. 1, 2, or 3" in the section "Download Settings".